 Our Board currently consists of eight members and is divided into three classes.
 Each class holds office for a term of three years.
-These classes currently consist of authorized members in each of Classes I, II and III, whose terms expire at the 2012, 2013 and 2014 Annual Meetings, respectively.
+These classes currently consist of authorized members in each of Classes I, II and III, whose terms expire at the 2015, 2013, and 2014 Annual Meetings, respectively.

-This year's nominees for director, Barry Greene and Ian Smith, have been nominated by the Board for a term of three years expiring on the date of our 2015 Annual Meeting of Stockholders or at such time as their respective successors are duly elected and qualified.
-Mr. Greene and Mr. Smith are currently directors of the Company.
+This year's nominees for director, Peder K. Jensen, M.D., John P. Kelley, and Sandra Panem, Ph.D., have been nominated by the Board for a term of three years expiring on the date of our 2016 Annual Meeting of Stockholders or at such time as their respective successors are duly elected and qualified.
+Dr. Jensen, Mr. Kelley, and Dr. Panem are currently directors of the Company.
 Proxies cannot be voted for a greater number of persons than the number of nominees named above.

-If either of those candidates should become unavailable for election, the shares represented by the proxies solicited for the 2012 Annual Meeting will be voted for such substitute nominee as may be determined by the Board.
-The Board has no reason to expect that Mr. Greene or Mr. Smith will not be a candidate for director at the 2012 Annual Meeting.
+If any of those candidates should become unavailable for election, the shares represented by the proxies solicited for the 2013 Annual Meeting will be voted for such substitute nominee as may be determined by the Board.
+The Board has no reason to expect that Dr. Jensen, Mr. Kelley, and Dr. Panem will not be a candidate for director at the 2013 Annual Meeting.
 In voting for directors, for each share of common stock held as of the Record Date, stockholders are entitled to cast one vote in favor of the candidate, or to withhold authority from voting for the candidate.
-Unless a stockholder requests that voting of the proxy be withheld for the nominee for director by so directing on the proxy card, the shares represented by the accompanying proxy will be voted "FOR" the election of Mr. Greene and Mr. Smith.
+Unless a stockholder requests that voting of the proxy be withheld for the nominee for director by so directing on the proxy card, the shares represented by the accompanying proxy will be voted "FOR" the election of Dr. Jensen, Mr. Kelley, and Dr. Panem.

-The election of a director requires the affirmative vote of a plurality of the shares of common stock present or represented and entitled to vote at the 2012 Annual Meeting.
-However, in 2011 we amended our Bylaws to incorporate a majority voting standard in uncontested elections of directors.
+The election of a director requires the affirmative vote of a plurality of the shares of common stock present or represented and entitled to vote at the 2013 Annual Meeting.
+However, our Bylaws incorporate a majority voting standard in uncontested elections of directors.
 This is an uncontested election of directors because the number of nominees does not exceed the number of directors to be elected.
 Under our amended Bylaws, in the case of uncontested elections, a nominee who is elected but receives a greater number of "WITHHELD" votes than "FOR" votes will be required to tender his or her resignation following certification of the stockholder vote.
-Promptly thereafter, the Nominations & Governance Committee of the Board will consider the resignation and range of possible responses and make a recommendation to the Board, which will then act on the recommendation within 90 days after the certification of the stockholder vote.
-Nominees who tender their resignation will not be permitted to participate in the Nominations & Governance Committee or Board discussions regarding the stockholder vote or the resignation.
+Promptly thereafter, the Nominations and Governance Committee of the Board will consider the resignation and range of possible responses and make a recommendation to the Board, which will then act on the recommendation within 90 days after the certification of the stockholder vote.
+Nominees who tender their resignation will not be permitted to participate in the Nominations and Governance Committee or Board discussions regarding the stockholder vote or the resignation.
 We will disclose the Board's decision-making process and decision regarding whether to accept the nominee's resignation (and the reasons for rejecting a resignation, if applicable) in a Current Report on Form 8-K, promptly following such decision.

-Certain information concerning the nominees and those directors whose terms of office will continue following the 2012 Annual Meeting is set forth below.
+Certain information concerning the nominees and those directors whose terms of office will continue following the 2013 Annual Meeting is set forth below.